skillwork-mdimitrov/WebApp/Project1/README.md

-- Web app - responsive web shop.
+* Web app - responsive web shop
 Introduction to the basics of the web